originalphoenix/I-Want-My-MTV/README.md

 FUNCTIONALITY
 - API endpoints instead of JSON files
-- User Accounts
-- Ability to load playlists from API
 - Ability to save playlists with album art and tags
 - Ability to loop playlists from the start
 - Load next playlist via tags